$1,501,103Average Value$1,275Average Price per Sq Ft10Homes For Sale

 Historical district with high-rises on the perimeter

-Most of the current inventory consists of Greek Revival townhomes, converted brownstones, historic lofts and renovated duplexes.
-One-bedroom co-ops go as low as $470,000 or $575,00 for a condo, but nearly all current listings are well over $1 million.
-The average home in the area is $2.1 million.
-“It doesn’t have the co-op quantity that Clinton Hill has,” says Stile.
+Most of the housing stock in Fort Greene consists of Greek Revival townhomes, converted brownstones, historic lofts and renovated duplexes.
+“It doesn’t have the co-op quantity that Clinton Hill has,” Stile says.
 “Because it’s mostly a historic district, they can’t build high-rises.
-But there are some exceptions on the perimeters, along Flatbush and Fulton Avenues.
-Mostly built in the last 10-15 years or so.”
-Single bedrooms in newer high- and mid-rise luxury condos, like the Gold LEED-certified The Toren building, and the 30-story luxury condominium at 230 Ashland Place, start at $1.2 million.
-One Hanson Place, an iconic high-rise in the Art Deco and Neo-Romanesque styles, offers luxury condos starting at $1.1 million.
+But there are some exceptions on the perimeters along Flatbush and Fulton Avenues, mostly built in the last 10 to 15 years or so.”
+Asking prices can exceed $1 million in newer high- and mid-rise luxury condos, like the Gold LEED-certified Toren building, the 30-story luxury condominium at 230 Ashland Place, and One Hanson Place, an iconic Art Deco and Neo-Romanesque high-rise.
+Buyers can generally expect prices as follows:

-A row of historic homes in the Fort Greene neighborhood.
+A sidewalk extends past a row of historic homes in the Fort Greene neighborhood.

-The Toren Condominium complex, a high-end residency in Fort Greene.
+The Toren Condominium complex is a high-end residency in Fort Greene.

 1/2

-Given the influx of residents and shifting tides of the area, the dining scene in Fort Greene still maintains a low-key, yet trendy vibe.
-“Saraghina Caffe is a nice hangout over espresso or a glass of wine,” says Stile.
-“Evelina for Italian is really lovely and has a nice little bar, and across the street from the park, there’s Walter’s which gets packed for brunch,” she adds.
-In the summer months, Habana Outpost draws crowds for its margaritas and live music.
+The neighborhood’s dining and shopping scene is another draw for many.
+“Saraghina Caffè is a nice hangout over espresso or a glass of wine,” Stile says.
+“Evelina for Italian is really lovely and has a nice little bar, and across the street from the park there’s Walter’s, which gets packed for brunch.”
+In the summer months, Habana Outpost attracts crowds for its margaritas and live music.
 Just down the street, Greenlight Bookstore is one of the most popular independent bookstores in the borough, with live readings and public events.
-Artisanal, lifestyle and boutique shops can be found throughout the area, as well as Whole Foods on Flatbush Avenue.
+Shoppers will find artisanal, lifestyle and boutique shops throughout the area, and Atlantic Shopping Mall hosts an array of retailers, including Target.

-Saraghina Caffè offers fantastic cocktail service for a good night out in Fort Greene.
+Saraghina Caffè offers cocktail service for a night out in Fort Greene.

 Greenlight Bookstore is full of amazing reading options for Fort Greene locals.